stellaboschi/stellaboschi.github.io/README.md

 *Fili Sottili: Lettere dal caos.*

 ### [Taming the Magma (EN)](https://stellaboschi.github.io/taming-the-magma/en/)
 *Letters from Chaos: Documenting the journey with Johnny.
-A real-time log of an evolving dialogue with AI.*
+A real-time log of my evolving dialogue with AI.*

 ---